singpenguin/pyorm/README.md

 # pyorm
-pyorm is a simple orm for python with mysqldb
+pyorm is a simple orm for python with mysqldb.
+It's based on [skylark](https://github.com/hit9/skylark).